jstewmc/rtf/README.md

 $document->save('/path/to/file.rtf');  // puts contents "{\b1 foo\b0 }"
 ```

-Once a document has been rendered (i.e., the `read()` or `load()` methods have been called), any changes to the document, like inserting or removing elements,  will cause a re-render of the new (or old) element's parent group.

 ## Elements

-A document is composed of elements, much like an XML document or HTML's Document Object Model (DOM).
+A document is composed of elements, much like an XML document is composed of nodes.

 There are four types of elements: groups, control words, control symbols, and text.

+Group elements and text elements are generically named, `Element\Group` and `Element\Text`, respectively.

+Control words and control symbols, on the other hand, are specifically named.
+For example, the bold control word, `\b`, corresponds to the `Element\Control\Word\B` class, and the asterisk control symbol, `\*`, corresponds to the `Element\Control\Symbol\Asterisk` class.

 ### Group elements